McCrae Dowless

 Leslie McCrae Dowless Jr. (January 3, 1956 – April 24, 2022) was a Republican political operative from the state of North Carolina.
 Dowless was at the center of a fraud investigation following the 2018 North Carolina's 9th congressional district election.
 In February 2019, North Carolina's election commission determined that the doubts surrounding the integrity of the election were sufficiently serious that the election results should be invalidated and a new election held.
-In 1990, Dowless was convicted of felony perjury, and in 1992, he was convicted of felony insurance fraud.
+In 1990, Dowless had been convicted of felony perjury, and in 1992, he was convicted of felony insurance fraud.

 Early life

 Leslie McCrae Dowless Jr. was born on January 3, 1956, to Leslie McCrae Dowless Sr. and Monnie Margie Pait.
 He was the only child they had together, but had ten older half-siblings his parents had from other relationships.
 He was raised on a Columbus County, North Carolina, peanut farm until he was 10 years old, when his family moved to Bladenboro.